 For Commercial and Residential Architecture

-Our projects begin with an initial concept design that synthesizes the individual client’s needs with an understanding of the macro-level site conditions specific to each commercial or residential architecture project.
+Our projects begin with an initial concept design that synthesizes the individual client’s needs.
+We recognize the macro-level site conditions within each commercial or residential architecture project.

-Once the concept design is determined, we continue the design process as we develop detailed drawings and documents for budgeting and pricing as well as for permitting and construction.
-While the General Contractor is ultimately responsible for building the project, our role during construction is to ensure that design integrity is maintained.
+We continue the design process as we develop detailed drawings and documents for budgeting, pricing, permitting and construction.
+Our role during construction is to ensure that design integrity is maintained.

 For residential architecture projects, there are a number of excellent resources for understanding relative costs, one of the most informative is Remodeling Magazine – Cost vs. Value Reports (2015) .